NansPellicari/UE4-TPL-CppWithTestEnv/README.md

 ## 1. Why?

-My first needs were:
+My first needs were to:

 -   improve my process of **proof concepting**
 -   try to reduce the **UE4 tests build** duration
 -   ensure quality to avoid regressions by **running tests frequently**

-Then after reading this great serie of articles, testing and guiding by its author @[ericlemes](https://github.com/ericlemes):
+Then after reading this great series of articles, testing and guiding by its author @[ericlemes](https://github.com/ericlemes):

 -   https://ericlemes.com/2018/12/12/unit-tests-in-unreal-pt-1/
 -   https://ericlemes.com/2018/12/13/unit-tests-in-unreal-pt-2/